 - Paddle tail or straight tail soft plastics of the right size for the hooks

-- A flourocarbon line you can tie to your braid as leader, or else just tie your monofilmanent line directly to the hook just after pushing on your cone weight.
+- A fluorocarbon line you can tie to your braid as a leader, or else just tie your monofilament line directly to the hook just after pushing on your cone weight.

 This weedless rig is best fished by bouncing the lure along the bottom.
 Cast out, wait until the lure hits the kelp or rocks and then gently retrieve, aiming to keep the lure just above or on the sea bed.

 A weedless lure is one with a special curved hook that is rigged on the soft plastic lure so that the hook point is concealed.
 When a fish bites, the hook point is revealed, but when bouncing your lure on or near the bottom, you’re going to lose a lot less tackle with weedless rigs.

 Surface lures like the Pachinko are good for bass on late-summer evenings in the UK.
 Other species will hit them too.
 This style of fishing is also great for avoiding snags since the lure floats well away from the weeds.
 It’s therefore possible to catch hundreds of fish on one lure until you eventually lose it, which saves you loads of money on lost lures in the long run.
 These poppers are typically fished in a ‘walk-the-dog’ style, which involves sharply moving your rod tip from left to right while very slowly retrieving, so that the lure zig-zags, thrashing about on the surface back to you.
 Often, you’ll see bass swim up to grab your lure just as you go to lift the popper from the water.
 I would strongly recommend switching the treble hooks from plugs like the Pachinko to reduce damage to fish, since most bass fishing is catch and release.

 Within fishing, there are hundreds of different approaches you can take and a million different lures to choose from.
 However, the real skill of fishing is removing the chance and making catching more predictable.
 That means narrowing down the approach to find what works.